AlexTISYoung/snipar/docs/tutorial.rst

 In this case, only one bed file is in example_data/, chr_1.bed.
 If bed files for multiple chromosomes are found, IBD will be inferred separately for each chromosome, with one output file per chromosome, with the chromosome number filling in the numerical wildcard in the --out argument.
+Alternatively, you can specify the chromosomes that you want to analyse: for example, you can include `--chr_range 1-10` for chromosome 1-10, or `--chr_range 1 3 5-22` for chromosome 1, 3, and 5-22,.

 The *--king* argument requires the address of the :ref:`KING kinship file <kinship>`, and the *--agesex* argument requires the address of the :ref:`agesex file <agesex>`.